polterguy/polterguy.github.io/documentation/magic/components/hyper-ide/index.md

 This results in a much tighter development model than a traditionally compiled programming language gives you, making it much faster to find bugs and create working code.

+## Machine learning in Hyper IDE

+Hyper IDE contains an integrated Machine Learning part, based upon OpenAI's ChatGPT, allowing you to generate code using AI, directly from its IDE.
+To use this on Hyperlambda, you'll need to train the existing _"hl"_ model.
+We suggest using Curie as your base model if you do this.
+Curie is first of all significantly less expensive than DaVinci, in addition to that it's faster than DaVinci.
+Magic comes with almost 1,000 Hyperlambda training snippets, but we are constantly adding more machine learning training data to it.